MicrosoftDocs/power-automate-docs/articles/desktop-flows/ui-elements.md

 ![Screenshot of the visual selector builder.](./media/ui-elements/visual-selector-editor.png)

-To manually enter the selector’s value, toggle off Visual editor, and the text value of the selector will become editable:
+To manually enter the selector’s value, toggle off Visual editor, and the text value of the selector will become editable.
+You can find more information about selectors in [Build a custom selector](build-custom-selectors.md).

 ![Screenshot of the manual selector builder.](./media/ui-elements/manual-selector-editor.png)